Home » Articles posted by Judy Lamborn

 FROM THE DIOCESE:

 CATHOLIC FORUM/RELEVANT RADIO: Listen to Catholic Forum each week.
-This week, prepare for Reconciliation Monday by hearing an interview with Sr. Orianne Pietra Rene Dyke, FSP and Sister Allison Regina Gilot, FSP about their new book, “Forgiven: A Guide to Confession and the Examen Prayer.
+May 24/25 – This week, tune in to hear an interview with the founder of Catholic Owned ®, Brooke Joiner.
 The Catholic Forum podcast on Apple, Spotify, iHeartRadio, Amazon Music podcasts and YouTube.com/DioceseofWilm debuts every Wednesday at 12:00 pm and on Relevant Radio 640 every Saturday afternoon at 1:30 pm.
 More information is available at https://cdow.org/ministries/catholic-forum-podcast-radio-program/

 Are you a Jeopardy watcher?
 Do you participate in Trivia Challenges?